 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

-- Practice pelvic floor exercises, and keep doing them even after your surgery.
+- Do pelvic floor exercises, and keep doing them after your surgery.
 These exercises squeeze your pelvic floor muscles and help them become stronger.
-Ask your caregiver for more information about pelvic floor exercises.
+Ask your healthcare provider for more information about pelvic floor exercises.

 - You may need to have blood and urine tests, a transrectal ultrasound, cystoscopy, or prostate biopsy.
 You may also need other tests, such as a bone scan, chest x-ray, or an electrocardiogram (ECG).
-Ask your caregiver for more information about these and other tests that you may need.
+Ask your healthcare provider for more information about these and other tests you may need.
 Write down the date, time, and location of each test.

 - Write down the correct date, time, and location of your surgery.